 The fee is associated with infrastructure of the Greek Village.
 Therefore, members of fraternities and sororities that operate houses in the Greek Village will be charged the Greek Village fee.

-The fee will pay for the design, construction, and maintenance of a parking and meeting facility on Devine Street at the block between Gadsden Street and the railroad tracks.
-A 1,400-space garage will be available for exclusive use by fraternity and sorority members associated with a chapter housed in the Greek Village and will provide additional parking adjacent to the Greek Village during meal times and chapter meetings.
+The fee will pay for the design, construction, and maintenance of additional parking on Devine Street at the block between Gadsden Street and the railroad tracks.
+Additional parking will be available for exclusive use by fraternity and sorority members associated with a chapter housed in the Greek Village and will provide additional parking adjacent to the Greek Village during meal times and chapter meetings.